h-enk/henkverlinde.com/src/routes/blog/customizing-build-scripts.md

 ---
-title: "Customizing build scripts"
+title: 'Customizing build scripts'
-description: "This is the third post of the series Using npm with Hugo.
-In a series of three posts I will introduce you to npm, show you how to manage dependencies, and show you how to customize build scripts."
+description: 'This is the third post of the series Using npm with Hugo.
+In a series of three posts I will introduce you to npm, show you how to manage dependencies, and show you how to customize build scripts.'
-excerpt: "This is the <em>third</em> post of the series <em>Using npm with Hugo</em>.
-In a series of three posts I will introduce you to npm, show you how to manage dependencies, and show you how to customize build scripts."
+excerpt: 'This is the <em>third</em> post of the series <em>Using npm with Hugo</em>.
+In a series of three posts I will introduce you to npm, show you how to manage dependencies, and show you how to customize build scripts.'
 date: 2021-02-10T15:55:56+01:00
 lastmod: 2021-02-10T15:55:56+01:00
 publishDate: '2021-02-10'